-Parents will be kept informed using the schools automated calling system.
-The situation will be explained with as much detail as possible to ensure the safety of all student and response personnel
+Parents will be kept informed using the school's automated calling system.
+The situation will be explained in as much detail as possible to ensure the safety of all students and response personnel.

 What can parents do to help ensure the safety of students during emergencies?